Christianalamassi/Pets-and-Plants/README.md

 ### CSS ####
 No errors were found when passing through the official [(Jigsaw) validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fchristianalamassi.github.io%2FFirstProjectGitpod%2F)

-### Accessability
+### Accessibility
-#### I confirmed that the colors and fonts are clear for the users, by running it through the lighthouse in divtools, although the images are a littel bit slower download.
+#### I confirmed that the colors and fonts are clear for the users, by running it through the lighthouse in divtools, although the images are a little bit slower to download.
 <img src="assets/images/capture0.jpg">

 ## Deployment